typetron/typetron.org/tutorials/twitter-clone/topics_and_hashtags.md

 ## {{page.title}}

 Topics are used to identify the most relevant tweets to show to the logged-in user.
 Each topic will contain a list of hashtags.
 A user can use these hashtags in his tweets.
-For example, we might have the "Web development" topics that will contain the following hashtags: "web", "html", "CSS", "javascript", "typescript" etc.
+For example, we might have the "Web development" topic that will contain the following hashtags: "web", "html", "CSS", "javascript", "typescript" etc. These hashtags will be identified with the 'pound' symbol in front of them.
+For example, this might be the content of a tweet: "Hello #webdevelopers"

 #### Creating the Topic and Hashtag entities